 Beta.
 The secrets to cracking the bouldering code.
 Some people want it, some people won’t ever talk to you again if you give it.

 Part of the fun of bouldering is figuring out how to send a problem.
-When someone walks by and starts “spraying beta” (giving you the answer) takes a lot of the fun away from the climb and can ruin the experience entirely.
+When someone walks by and starts “spraying beta” (giving you the answer), it takes a lot of the fun away from the climb and can ruin the experience entirely.

 Ask for help when you feel like you need it.
 It can be on a certain move or can be asking for the entire thing.
 Just don’t go around offering unsolicited advice.
-It’s a serious no-no in the bouldering culture.
+It’s a serious no-no in the bouldering culture and one of the most important bouldering tips.

 Embrace the Community